 This is particularly problematic in networks with low short circuit current capability.
 Examples of such cases are sites connected at the end of utility distribution lines, or sites operating under local diesel generator power.
 In these scenarios, the voltage level and waveform are more sensitive to current levels and transients and, as shown in figure 2, the power inrush from the start of large motors can cause deep line voltage sags if not compensated for.
 In such cases, transformers and generators have insufficient current capacity for starting large inductive motors.

 Capacitor Bank design

 The design of the bank is critical to maintain voltage stability during motor start and power factor near unity during normal operation.
-A bank of minimum 2 and preferably 3 or 4 stages should be considered, with small and large stages sized to provide the necessary voltage control during ‘motor ramp-up’ and reactive power to maintain power factor PCC requirements during normal operation.
+A bank of minimum 2 and preferably 3 or 4 stages should be considered, with small and large stages sized to provide the necessary voltage control during ‘motor ramp-up’ and reactive power to maintain power factor requirements during normal operation at the PCC.

 To avoid voltage sags, the system controls should be designed to connect the bank stages in synchronization with the start and ramp-up of the motors.
-Conversely, to avoid over voltage conditions, the controls must turn off the stages as the acceleration reaches nominal.
+Conversely, to avoid over voltage conditions, the controls must turn off the stages as the unit accelerates to nominal speed.

 Comparison between VFD, RVSS and SynchroMVAR Capacitor Banks

 Opting between a VFD, RVSS or a capacitor bank, the system engineer should consider the advantages and disadvantages of each solution for the application.
 For example, an RVSS is a simple and inexpensive solution to deploy in a single motor application, but the limited starting torque could cause serious operational problems.
 Figure 3 provides a summary of the key advantages and disadvantages for each solution.
 Unless speed control is required as part of the normal process, SynchroMVAR proves to be an effective solution.